Khan Bonfils

-Kan (Khan) Bonfils (October 7, 1967– January 5, 2015) was a Korean-Danish actor.
+Kan (Khan) Bonfils (7 October 1972 – 5 January 2015) was an actor based in London, England.

 Early life

-He was born in Korea and adopted when he was 5 years old by Knud Erik Bonfils.
+Bonfils was adopted when he was 5 years old by Knud Erik Bonfils.
 He was raised in Denmark.

 He relocated to London to fulfil his dream.
 He trained at the Webber Douglas Academy of Dramatic Art.
 He was a trained martial artist and studied Wing Chun Kung Fu from Austin Goh.
-He was also a practitioner of Yin Style Ba Gua Zhang in London since 2008.
+He has also been a practitioner of Yin Style Ba Gua Zhang in London since 2008.

 Career

 Bonfils had a brief modelling career before starting acting.
 He was a model for Michiko Kochino, Hermes, Oswald Boateng, among others.

 Bonfils' film credits include Star Wars: Episode I – The Phantom Menace (1999) as Jedi Master Saesee Tiin, Sky Captain and the World of Tomorrow (2004), Body Armour (2007) and Traveller (2013).